DickinsonCollege/FarmData2/INSTALL.md

 ### Persistence ###

 The [`docker/fd2-up.bash`](docker/fd2-up.bash) and [`docker/fd2-down.bash`](docker/fd2-down.bash) scripts start and stop all of the containers necessary for FarmData2.
 Some key points about how information is persisted between container starts and stops are described below.
-The full details can be found in the [`docke/docker-compose.yml`](docker/docker-compose.yml) file.
+The full details can be found in the [`docker/docker-compose.yml`](docker/docker-compose.yml) file.

-#### Writeable Layers ####
+#### Writable Layers ####

-When `./fd2-down.bash` is run `docker-compose` removes all of the containers, including their writeable layers.
-The containers are all recreated, including blank writeable layers, each time the `fd2-up.bash` is used.
+When `./fd2-down.bash` is run `docker-compose` removes all of the containers, including their writable layers.
+The containers are all recreated, including blank writable layers, each time the `fd2-up.bash` is used.
 However, all of the FarmData2 data and code is mounted from the development machine and thus will persist between uses.
 You can find all of the details of the mounted volumes in the `docker-compose.yml` file.

 #### The FarmData2 Repository ####